shawnr/practical-javascript-2-webapps/working-with-templates/core-concept-template-fundamentals.md

 Data can be referred to in templates in any location to provide dynamic HTML generation.
 These can be used to add classes to elements, construct URLs, loop through data structures, or create virtually any HTML structure we need.
 Standard dot-notation referencing can be used within most templating engines to refer to properties of data in the context.

 Here is an example where we have a few different values in the context.
 (This example, and the rest of the examples on this page, use Vue.js template engine syntax.)
+This example imagines a page listing weather and events for Seattle, WA.

 **Data in the Template Context**
 ```js